What Is Product-Led Growth? +Benefits, Models, Examples, and More

 Product-led growth, or PLG for short, is a business strategy that leverages the product as the main driver to acquire, activate, and retain customers.

-The approach is based on the idea that if the product satisfies user needs and offers a great user experience, it requires fewer sales and marketing efforts to attract customers and grow.
+The approach is based on the idea that if the product satisfies user needs and offers a great user experience, it requires fewer sales and marketing efforts to attract and retain them.
 That’s because satisfied users promote the product for you through word-of-mouth marketing and referral schemes.

 Why is there a need for product-led growth?

-Over recent years, we have seen changes in customer expectations towards software.
+Over recent years, we have seen changes in customer expectations towards products.

 What’s more, studies show that modern customers prefer self-service when buying and exploring products.